 Lowering the water table affects all plant communities, particularly the wetland community.
-Groundwater extraction and water course modification requires State Government assessment and approval.
+Any groundwater extraction, other than for domestic use and stock water, and disturbances to a bed or bank of a water course, requires State Government approval under the Rights in Water and Irrigation Act 1914.